demetris/omni-control/README.md

 Omni Control
 ================================================================================

-Omni Control is an assortment of tweaks for WordPress websites.
+Omni Control is an assortment of optional tweaks for WordPress websites.

-It offers tweaks that are simple and that rely on simple and stable parts of the WordPress API.
+It offers tweaks that are simple to implement and that rely on simple and stable parts of the WordPress API.